MobiKin

 • When the phone logo appears, press and hold the "Volume down" button for a few seconds.

-• The device will automatically get into the "Safe mode".
+• The device will automatically get into "Safe mode".

 • Lastly, uninstall any unwanted apps that might have induced the boot loop on Android.